-- 29. On the other hand, the fact that the present situation seemed unpromising should not deter the Alliance from considering how we should act when the time for action comes.
+29. On the other hand, the fact that the present situation seemed unpromising should not deter the Alliance from considering how we should act when the time for action comes.
 We might look again at the sort of settlement of the German and the Central European problems which would be both acceptable to us and likely to be entertained by the other side.
 Some members of the Group thought that there might be no harm in letting it be understood that the West was ready to talk.
-Any negotiations and indeed any discussions on the basis for possible negotiations should be based on the fullest possible consultation between the four powers with special responsibilities or interests and the rest of the Alliance. - 30.
-The Multilateral Force was briefly touched upon in the context of East/West relations. - One member of the Group emphasised that the MLF charter should contain nothing which might impede either negotiations on Germany or the establishment of a political union in Europe.
-Questioned further, the member concerned explained that in his view a revision clause similar to the one contained in the treaties on Germany of 1954 should be inserted into the MLF charter to make it clear that the charter remained in line with the policy adopted in 1954.
-This should however not mean that the MLF was to be used as a bargaining counter to obtain Soviet concessions in the German question.
-There might, however, be some merit in making it clear to the other side that an element of negotiability existed with regard to the MLF within the framework of a possible overall settlement of the German question.
+Any negotiations and indeed any discussions on the basis for possible negotiations should be based on the fullest possible consultation between the four powers with special responsibilities or interests and the rest of the Alliance.

+31. One member of the Group emphasised that the MLF charter should contain nothing which might impede either negotiations on Germany or the establishment of a political union in Europe.
+Questioned further, the member concerned explained that in his vie a revision clause similar to the one contained in the treaties on Germany of 1954 should be inserted into the MLF charter to make it a lear that the charter remained in line with the policy adopted in 1954.
+This should, however, not mean that the MLF was to be used as a bargaining counter to obtain Soviet concessions in the German reunification.
+There might, therefore, be some merit in making it clear to the other side that an element of negotiability existed with regard to the MLF within the framework of a possible overall settlement of the German question.
+Some delegates thought that on element in a fresh approach in the German question was the negychologi Questioned further, the member concerned explained that in his view Germany of 1954 should be inserted into the MLF charter to make it clear that the charter remained in line with the policy adopted in as a bargaining counter to obtain Soviet concessions in the German There might, therefore, be some merit in making it settlement of the German question.
 Some delegates thought that one element in a fresh approach in the German question was the psychological one; the other side should be made to feel that Germany was no longer a danger for them.